-A practical tool for making sure things don’t fall through the cracks.
+A discovery report is a great practical tool for making sure things don’t fall through the cracks.

 So, how do you keep everyone on the same page with the work that has been and needs to be done for discovery on a matter?
 Many years ago, I started using a discovery report.
 A discovery report is a working document that everyone can contribute to and someone maintains to provide a single source of information about the various stages of discovery.

 As members of a team, whether lawyers or other professionals, our focus for a matter can change on a daily basis.
 One day we are focused on one issue, the next day preparing for the custodian interview or deposition of a witness.
 Everyone on the team has different responsibilities, and no one always knows what the other person is doing.
 There are many things that need to happen in tandem, and I see a lot of details that are gathered not be leveraged because they aren’t communicated.
 We bridge that gap with the discovery report.

 The purpose of the report is to give everyone currently on the team or who may join the ability to get up to speed (or back up to speed) with where things are quickly.
 It saves a ton of time in the long run.